Ubiquitilink advance means every phone is now a satellite phone

 It’s not quite as easy as that, however; there are changes that need to be made, just not anything complex or expensive like special satellite antennas or base stations.
 If you know that modifying the phone is a non-starter, you have to work with the hardware you’ve got.
 But everything else can be shaped accordingly, Miller said — three things in particular.

 - Lower the orbit.
 There are limits to what’s practical as far as the distance involved and the complications it brings.
-The orbit neds to be under 500 kilometers, or about 310 miles.
-That’s definitely low — geosynchronous is ten times higher — but it’s not crazy either.
+The orbit needs to be under 500 kilometers, or about 310 miles.
+That’s definitely low — geosynchronous is 10 times higher — but it’s not crazy either.
 Some of SpaceX’s Starlink communications satellites are aiming for a similar orbit.

 - Narrow the beam.
 The low orbit and other limitations mean that a given satellite can only cover a small area at a time.
 This isn’t just blasting out data like a GPS satellite, or communicating with a specialized ground system like a dish that can reorient itself.
 So on the ground you’ll be looking at a 45 degree arc, meaning you can use a satellite that’s within a 45-degree-wide cone above you.